mBialczak/simpleARKANOID/README.md

   - Mac: [install Xcode command line tools to get make](https://developer.apple.com/xcode/features/)
   - Windows: [Click here for installation instructions](http://gnuwin32.sourceforge.net/packages/make.htm)
 - SDL2 >= 2.0
-  - All installation instructions can be found [here](https://wiki.libsdl.org/Installation)
-    > Note that for Linux, an `apt` or `apt-get` installation is preferred to building from source.
+  - All installation instructions can be found [here](https://wiki.libsdl.org/Installation) > Note that for Linux, an `apt` or `apt-get` installation is preferred to building from source. > IMPORTANT NOTE: accept the main SDL library also SDL_Image, SDL_Mixer and SDL_ttf suport needs to be installed.
+Some additional help can be found
+    Some additional information on installation can be found [here](https://lazyfoo.net/tutorials/SDL/06_extension_libraries_and_loading_other_image_formats/index.php).
+    And on many places on the Internet.
 - gcc/g++ >= 9.3 (it is likely that the project should build using previous versions)
   - Linux: gcc / g++ is installed by default on most Linux distros
   - Mac: same deal as make - [install Xcode command line tools](https://developer.apple.com/xcode/features/)